 Cash flow is just one reason companies turn to supply chain finance.
-Many executives are surprised to learn that supply chain finance has a positive impact on numerous other financial metrics.
 From better credit ratings to increased shareholder value, it can strengthen the overall fiscal health of a company.

 Even more surprising are the long-tail implications of these improvements.
 Did you know that most companies pay suppliers too quickly which in effect funds their competitors?
-Or that corporate debt is at record levels leading to many companies being overleveraged during a time of much-needed innovation and transformation?
+Or that corporate debt is at record levels leading to many companies being overleveraged?
 Or that it’s possible to increase enterprise value in any economic climate?